-A message from the Mayor and CEO.
+A message from the Mayor and CEO

-We are honoured to bring you Moorabool Shire's Council Plan for the 2021-2025 period - a Plan that provides the strategic focus for Council over the next four years.
+We are honoured to bring you Moorabool Shire's Council Plan for the 2021-2025 period - a Plan that provides the strategic focus for Council for the immediate future.
+As we build on our recovery from the COVID-19 pandemic, Council is focused on delivering on the promise of our 2030 Community Vision: Embracing our natural environment and lifestyle options to create an inspiring place for everyone to live, work and play.